 For example, someone who is 120 pounds tends to burn 11.4 calories per minute.
 That means if it takes you 25 minutes to run two miles, you’ll burn 285 calories.

 Someone who is 160 pounds tends to burn 15.1 calories per minute.
-If that person takes 25 minutes to run two miles, he or she will burn 378 calories or almost 400 calories.
+If that person takes 25 minutes to run two miles, they will burn almost 400 calories (approximately 378).
 That’s quite a bit different.

 It will also vary based on what terrain you’re running on.
-Hills will burn more calories than flat terrain.
+Hills will burn more calories than flats.

 So if you live at the beach as I do, you should expect less calorie burn than if you’re running in the mountains.
 If you have to work harder, you’ll burn more calories.

 How To Start Running Two Miles a Day

 The best thing you can do is just get started and don’t worry how ugly it is.
 Just start, because then you can get some forward momentum.
 If you can, see if you can run with a friend or family member for some support.

 There is nothing wrong with alternating between running and walking.
 Even experienced runners use this method.
 And some people who are pretty fast, too.